-1. What is e-Filing of Returns?
+1. What is e-Filing of Income Tax Returns?

-Answer: Filing of Income Tax returns is a legal obligation of every person whose total income for the previous year has exceeded the maximum amount that is not chargeable to income tax under the provisions of the I.T Act, 1961.
+Answer: Filing of Income Tax returns (ITR) is a legal obligation of every person whose total income for the previous year has exceeded the maximum amount that is not chargeable to income tax under the provisions of the I.T Act, 1961.
 Income Tax Department has introduced a convenient way to file these returns online using the Internet.
 The process of electronically filing your Income tax returns through the Internet is known as e-filing of returns.

 2. How is e-Filing different from the regular filing of returns?